-Unfortunately, one of the effects of painkiller addiction is depression so if you already struggle with mild to moderate depression then you are in for a tough time.
-Depression can make the painkiller addiction that much worse and painkiller addiction will magnify your depression.
-The best way to treat them both is not to separate them and care for first one and then the other, but treat both together in the form of dual diagnosis treatment.
+Unfortunately, one of the effects of painkiller addiction can be depression.
+So, if you already struggle with mild to moderate depression, then you are in for a tough time.
+Actually, both conditions only make the other one worse.
+Depression can intensify the painkiller addiction, and painkiller addiction will magnify your depression.
+The best way to treat them both is not to separate them and care for them one at a time.
+Rather, it is found best to treat both issues together in the form of “dual diagnosis”treatment.1

 This is especially a problem for those who take prescription painkillers for pain that is so inhibiting that it restricts their independence.
-Exacerbating the problem is the fact that few patients who are on prescription drugs for pain get much attention for their issues with depression, even at those issues grow along with the addiction.
+Compounding the problem is the fact that few patients who are on prescription drugs for pain get much attention for their depression, even as it worsens with the addiction.2

-At The Canyon, we treat both painkiller addiction and depression simultaneously through dual diagnosis treatment.
-If you or someone you love is suffering from the co-occurring disorders of painkiller addiction and depression, contact us at The Canyon today for more information about how we can help.
+At The Canyon, we treat co-occurring conditions – such as painkiller addiction and depression – at the same time using integrated, dual-diagnosis treatment that is evidence-based (shown to be effective).
+If you or someone you love is suffering from one or multiple disorders, contact us at The Canyon today for more information about how we can help.